bizon/selling-partner-api-sdk/README.md

 The API clients are automatically generated from the Swagger/OpenAPI models from [the official models repository](https://github.com/amzn/selling-partner-api-models).
 [A code generation workflow](https://github.com/bizon/selling-partner-api-sdk/actions/workflows/codegen.yml) runs twice a day and will create a PR on this repository whenever there are changes to the models.

-## Features

-This SDK supports the following features:

-- Passing client configuration through environment variables.
-- Authenticating using IAM Roles, Users and STS sessions.
-- Retrying rate-limited requests by respecting the documented rate-limts and possibly provided headers.
-- Logging (non-auth) API requests or responses.

 ## Code generation